denis-cohen/statmodeling/readme.md

 This workshop requires installations of recent versions of [`R`](https://cran.r-project.org/mirrors.html) and [`RStudio`](https://rstudio.com/products/rstudio/download/#download).
-On Day 2 of the workshop, we will use [`Stan`](https://mc-stan.org/) via its R interface `RStan`.
+On In the second half of the workshop, we will use [`Stan`](https://mc-stan.org/) via its R interface `RStan`.
 Setting up `RStan` can be somewhat time-consuming as it requires the installation of a C++ compiler.
 Workshop participants should follow [these instructions](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) on the Stan Development Team’s GitHub to install and configure the [`rstan`](https://cran.r-project.org/web/packages/rstan/index.html)